Local Nature Recovery Strategies are an England-wide system of spatial strategies

 Local Nature Recovery Strategies

-Local Nature Recovery Strategies are a new, England-wide system of spatial strategies that will establish priorities and map proposals for specific actions to drive nature’s recovery and provide wider environmental benefits.
-The requirement for there to be Local Nature Recovery Strategies, what they are and how they should generally work are established by the Environment Bill.
+Local Nature Recovery Strategies (LNRS) are a new, England-wide system of spatial strategies that will establish priorities and map proposals for specific actions to drive nature’s recovery and provide wider environmental benefits.
+The requirement for there to be Local Nature Recovery Strategies, what they are and how they should generally work are established by the Environment Act.

 Evidence-base